 In EXPLORE, students from Goethe University and York University work together in diverse, international research teams to explore the most fascinating and yet unsolved mysteries of modern physics.
 This summer, we have explored the yet unknown particle properties of dark matter with powerful astrophysical probes such as neutron stars and gravitational waves!

-The EXPLORE project is supported by the Academic Innovation Fund (AIF) at York University and the DFG Collaborative Research Center CRC-TR 211 “Strong-interaction matter under extreme conditions”.
+The EXPLORE project is supported by the Academic Innovation Fund (AIF) at York University, Goethe University QSL (``Quality Assurance in Teaching'') funds and the DFG Collaborative Research Center CRC-TR 211 “Strong-interaction matter under extreme conditions”.